Privado-Inc/privado/docs/README.md

 ## Supported languages

-Java is the first language we support.
-As part of the Enterprise offering, Privado supports all languages.
-To open source a language, the architecture change is required so that community contributions can be made easily.
-We are working on open sourcing support for the other languages.
+We support Java in GA and Python in alpha.
+Our Enterprise offering covers all programming languages, and we're working on adding support for more languages to OSS.
+Support for JS/TS is coming soon!

 ## Contribute